 Windows 10

-- When it asks for email or phone for the new account, instead or entering anything in the field, click on the “I don’t have this person’s sign-in information” link.
+- When it asks for an email or phone for the new account, click on the “I don’t have this person’s sign-in information” link instead of entering anything in the field.

-- On the next screen, click on “Add a user without a Microsoft account” link.
+- On the next screen, click on the “Add a user without a Microsoft account” link.

 - You have two options here:

 That’s it!
-Your new local account should now be created.
-To login to your newly created local account, restart your PC (alternatively, press CTRL-ALT-DEL keys then select “sign out“, instead of having to restart).
+Your new local account is now created.
+To log in to your newly created local account, restart your PC (alternatively, press “CTRL-ALT-DEL” keys then select “sign out”, instead of having to restart).

-Optionally, you can change your new local user account to administrator account with admin privileges.
-Here’s how to do it.
+Optionally, you can change your new local user account to an administrator account with admin privileges.
+Here’s how to do it:

 Windows 11